bigb0sss/LinkedinMama/README.md

    1) Simplified and cleaned up some outpus of the script.<br/>
    2) Added random delays (0-3) between scraping pages.<br/>
    3) Modified only output to .csv.<br/>
-   4) Auto companyID search seemed to be unrealiable for some companies that have multiple IDs --> Modified to provide exact companyID from Linkedin.<br/>
+   4) Auto companyID search seemed to be unrealiable for some companies that have multiple IDs --> Modified to provide exact companyID from Linkedin.
+Go to the target company's "See all employees" page and use "facetCurrentCompany=" values at a time.<br/>
 <br/>

 ## Installation